9K111 Fagot

-The 9K111 Fagot (Фагот; "bassoon") is a second-generation tube-launched semi-automatic command to line of sight (SACLOS) wire-guided anti-tank missile system of the Soviet Union for use from ground or vehicle mounts.
+The 9K111 Fagot (Фагот) is a second-generation tube-launched semi-automatic command to line of sight (SACLOS) wire-guided anti-tank missile system of the Soviet Union for use from ground or vehicle mounts.
 The 9K111 Fagot missile system was developed by the Tula KBP Design Bureau for Instrument Building.
 9M111 is the designation for the missile.
 Its NATO reporting name is AT-4 Spigot.

 Development

-The 9K111 Fagot was developed by the Tula Machinery Design Bureau (Tula KBP) and development began in 1962 with the aim of producing the next generation of SACLOS anti-tank guided missile (ATGM) for use in two roles: as man portable and tank destroyer.
-The 9K111 Fagot was developed alongside the 9M113 Konkurs; both missiles use similar technology, differing in size only, and can use the same launchers.
-The missile entered service in 1970.
+The 9K111 Fagot was developed by the Tula Machinery Design Bureau (Tula KBP), with its development commencing in 1962.
+The primary aim was to create a next-generation SACLOS (Semi-Automatic Command to Line of Sight) anti-tank guided missile (ATGM) suitable for use in two key roles: as a highly portable weapon for individual soldiers and as an effective tank destroyer.
+The 9K111 Fagot was developed in parallel with the 9M113 Konkurs; both missile systems share very similar technological foundations, differing primarily in their size, which allows them to utilize the same launch platforms.
+The Fagot was designed to be user-friendly and effective in combat situations, ensuring that infantry units could operate it with minimal training.
+After undergoing testing and refinement, the missile officially entered service in 1970, marking a significant advancement in anti-tank capability for Soviet forces.

 History

 The anti-tank platoon of a Soviet BTR equipped motor rifle battalion had two (sometimes three) ATGM squads, each with two 9K111 Fagot teams.
 The team consisted of three men; the gunner carries the 9P135 launcher and tripod as a back pack, and the other two men each carry two launch tubes.
 The men also carry assault rifles, but do not carry a rocket-propelled grenade (RPG), because, unlike the earlier missiles, there is only a small deadzone within which the missile cannot engage the target.
 Besides the four missiles carried by each team, each squad would normally have an extra eight missiles carried in their transport, usually a BTR.
 It can also be deployed from the BMP-1P, BTR-D and UAZ-469.

 North Korea was said to have acquired a number of the systems during the late 1980s until the 2000s.
 These were subsequently reverse-engineered under the designation Bulsae-2.
 It was advertised under designation AT-4MLB by North Korean proxy company GLOCOM, in brochure it was stated that it is controlled by laser beam guidance method, which was an upgrade designated Bulsae-3.
 Its use was first reported in 2014 in the ranks of the Izz ad-Din al-Qassam Brigades and the Al-Nasser Salah al-Deen Brigades.